overhide/overhide-ethereum/README.md

 # Docker

-The *package.json* contains all the *Docker* commands we use for development/testing; run `npm run` to list them all.
+The *package.json* contains the following *Docker* scripts:

+* `npm run build` -- build this service into an image
+* `npm run compose-dev` -- compose and start a *for development* image of this service and required Redis
+* `npm run redis` -- start a Redis container for testing (already done if doing *compose-dev*)
+* `npm run rediscli` -- start Redis CLI to look at Redis container

 > ## Using *docker-machine* in *VirtualBox*
 >